To help keep ice from melting so fast, follow the these tips and avoid an extra trip to the local store for ice during your trip.

 Tip #4: I found that a block of ice lasts longer that cubed ice.
 That’s something to consider.
-Of course camping on busy weekends you’ll need to buy what you can get.
+Of course camping on busy weekends you’ll need to buy whatever ice type you can get.

-Tip #5: When draining the excess water out of the cooler leave a couple inches of water at the bottom.
-This will keep your contents colder and the ice will last longer.
+Tip #5: When draining the excess water out of the cooler always leave about 2 inches (5 cm) of water in the bottom.
+This will help keep your contents colder and the ice will last longer.

 Tip #6: When putting items into the cooler make sure they are already chilled or frozen beforehand.
 It takes a lot of ice to cool down warm items.

 Rather than putting warm drinks into the cooler right away, it's best to wait until you're at the campsite.
 If there's a lake or stream I'll stow the drinks there first to cool them off.